All Episodes

 And we certainly don't want to stand around here and brag about it.

-We don't want to brag about getting lousy deals, we don't want to herald lousy deals, and we don't want to hoist them up as our objective.
+And we don't want to hoist them up as our objective.

-But see, the beltway types, they really believe this business that all of you out there want this kind of compromise.
+But see, the Beltway types, they really believe this business that all of you out there want this kind of compromise.

 And the greatest example of compromise is when both sides are unhappy.